Programvareverkstedet/Worblehat/README.md

     - [X] Ability to queue book loans for PVV members
     - [ ] Ability to be notified when books are available
     - [ ] Ability to be notified when deadlines are due
+    - [ ] Ability to print PVV-specific labels for items without a label, or for any other reason needs a new one
     - [ ] Ascii art of monkey
 - [ ] Low priority:
   - [ ] Ability for PVV members to request book loans through the PVV website